Lawyers in England and Wales are split into two categories: barristers and solicitors.

-- Undertake two years of recognised training
+- Complete two years of recognised training

-The LLB Law at Goldsmiths has been specifically developed in anticipation of these new professional exams, with an optional module entirely dedicated to SQE 2 (Practical Legal Skills in Practice).
-So you’ll know you’re off to the best start to your future career.
+The LLB Law degrees at Goldsmiths have been explicitly developed with these new exams in mind.
+We have an option module entirely dedicated to SQE 2 (Practical Legal Skills in Practice), so you’ll know you’re off to the best start possible in your future career.